A14m0/GRID/README.md

 Credit to Dylan Beattie for the names and protocol ideas

-To build:
+## Build
-Debug: cargo build
+To build the debug version of the particular item, `cd` into the desired directory and run `cargo build`.
+To build the release version, run `cargo build --release`.
+The compiled application will appear under `target/{debug/release}`.

-Release: cargo build --release
+## Generating Documentation

-Self-generated documentation: cargo dock --open
+Self-generated documentation can be built using `cargo dock --open`